steadybit/github-actions/policy-binding/define/README.md

-# Run Policy Binding Tasks
+# Define Policy Binding GitHub Action

-Run all tasks associated with a policy binding, e.g., weak spots and experiments.
+Register a policy binding with Steadybit.

 ## Example
 To use the GitHub Action, you'll need to add it as a step in your [workflow file](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).
 By default, the only thing you need to do is set the `apiAccessToken` parameter to [Steadybit API access token](https://docs.steadybit.io/integrate/10-api).